xiqtcacf/WaterbuckScripts/README.md

 ### 3.Sites filtering
 A pipeline designed to avoid biases from low-quality mapping, based on

-detection of problematic regions of the reference genomes (mappability, repeats and sex-linked chromosomes or scaffolds);
+3.1.detection of problematic regions of the reference genomes:

+3.1.1.mappability;

+3.1.2.repeats;

+3.1.3.sex-linked chromosomes or scaffolds;

-sites that showed unusual depth;
+3.2.sites that showed unusual depth;

-sites excess heterozygosity after mapping.
+3.3.sites excess heterozygosity after mapping.

 ### 4.Genotypelikehood calculation